Coleman D. Ross

 photo from Wikipedia

-I became consulting advisor to the audit committee of CATIC Financial in January 2006.
-I review reports prepared for the audit committee by the company's management, its independent accountants, and its internal auditors and attend the quarterly audit committee meetings where I provide financial, accounting, and auditing expertise.
+I served as consulting advisor to the audit committee of CATIC Financial between January 2006 and October 2014, where I reviewed reports prepared for the audit committee by the company's management, its independent accountants, and its internal auditors and attended the quarterly audit committee meetings where I provided financial, accounting, and auditing expertise.

 In [a free] economy, there is one and only one social responsibility of business – to use its resources and engage in activities designed to increase its profits so long as it stays within the rules of the game….